Jungle Flyfishing Gear Guide

 • Headlamp.
 It gets dark early

 • Electrolytes!
 It’s hot out there.
 Stay hydrated!
-Highly recommend having 2-4 Nuun or equivalent, electrolyte servings per day
+Highly recommend having 2-4 Nuun or equivalent, electrolyte servings PER DAY

 • Bug Repellent- (optional) Very few mosquitos but biting gnats come out a few times.
 Also bees in many areas so plan accordingly